yasarsa/Bookmarks/README.md

 This document contains various blog posts, technical writings, written answers to questions, and resources that could be helpful in one way or another.

+Feel free to expand this list by adding links to useful materials all around the web.
+[This markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) could help you with editing this markdown file.

 ## Content